Cumberland County Adult Drug Treatment Court

 Referrals are made by the probation officer to the Adult Drug Court Team, which consists of a judge, and representatives from probation, treatment, the District Attorney’s Office, Maine Pretrial Services and defense counsel.

-If the participant violates the terms of the contract, he or she faces an immediate response from the Team, which can range from an admonition all the way to termination, depending upon the nature and history of violations.
+Although we recognize that relapse is a component of recovery, if the participant violates the terms of the contract, he or she faces an immediate response from the Team, which can range from an admonition all the way to termination, depending upon the nature and history of violations.
 Termination results in sentencing on the probation violation.

 Successful completion of Adult Drug Court results in avoidance of what would otherwise be a lengthy jail or prison sentence.
 More importantly, it may provide lifelong tools to deal with addiction issues.
+From the experience of the District Attorney’s office, it is recognized that the most successful candidates in Drug Court are the individuals who are in the program because he or she recognizes that they need help, as opposed to simply avoiding punishment for a crime.
+Drug Court is an extremely valuable program if utilized to its potential.